40 Home Mysteries Explained

 Creaking Floors and Stairs

 Floors and stairs should be seen and not heard, but silencing stairs and floors can be a little tricky.
-To learn ways to quiet them, read about how to fix squeaky floors.
+Fortunately, there are some DIY ways to fix squeaky floors.

 Garage Door Rumble

 A garage door in motion can produce all sorts of rumbling vibrations, which can easily migrate indoors, especially if there’s a living space above it.
-Here are a couple quick and inexpensive fixes that will help reduce the rumble.
+Here are a couple quick and inexpensive fixes for a noisy garage door.

 Fix 1: Install Anti-Vibration Pads